Rayean-Mahmud/HelpNow-a-rescue-app-Flutter-Firebase-/README.md

 ## 🌟 Key Features

 ### 📞 Emergency Contacts
-- Essential contact numbers for emergencies (ambulance, fire brigade, police).
+- Essential contact numbers for emergencies (ambulance, fire brigade, police) and call-by single-tap options.
 - Option to add **trusted contacts** who will be notified in an emergency.

 ### 💬 Chat with Guardian